medoedka/telegram_notification_bot/README.md

 This is telegam bot with two-level administration system (administrators and super administartors).
 It can helps you to share news and establish effective notification system within your company.

-The main idea is to make a list of your company employees in googlesheets and write down their departments for better useability.
+The main idea is to make a list of your company employees in googlesheets and write down their departments for better usability.
 After that users can register in the bot by clicking /add command and write down their name and surname (or nickname, or something you like more).
-The most important thing is that the register name must be the same as in googlesheet name column.
+The most important thing is that the registered name must be the same as in googlesheet name column.
 That's how the validation works.
-After this simple procedure when all your employees registred you can send them notification by calling /send function.
+After this simple procedure when all your employees are registered you can send them notification by calling /send function.

 How does it work?
 Make a special flag column in googlesheet (for example 'mailing (yes/no)') and put positive flag if you need to send this user any notifications.